-(c) road funding to improve the safety of the sections of State-controlled roads where accidents most frequently happen.
+- (c) road funding to improve the safety of the sections of State-controlled roads where accidents most frequently happen. - (2) In this section-

 State-controlled road means a road or route or part of a road or route declared to be a State-controlled road under the Transport Infrastructure Act 1994.